Omaha Acne Treatment

 Common Acne Misconceptions

 Misconceptions about acne are as common as the condition itself.
-Having a better understanding of acne, why it occurs, and how it’s prevented, can help you find an effective treatment.
+Having a better understanding of acne, why it occurs, and how it’s prevented can help you find an effective treatment.
+Whether you require isotretinoin, light therapy, or pimple cream, our Omaha dermatologists will help you find the right mixture of treatments for you.

 1. Acne Only Affects Teenagers.

 Though acne is notorious for its relentless appearance during teenage years, acne can affect people of all ages.
-Even newborns can get acne, and adult acne amongst women is on the rise.
+Newborns and adolescents can get acne, and adult acne, particularly amongst women, is on the rise.
 In fact, about 30% of acne starts in adulthood.

 2. Washing Your Face More Will Cure Acne.